Aziroshin/citygamesystems/README.md

 the vector is pointing towards.

 ### city_part_lib & city_parts
-`BasicBuildingPartControl` is a sub-class of `PartControl` from part_lib, and introduces two connectors that could serve as a basis for every city part expected to work with the part system: A bottom left front and bottom right front connector - based on matching bones, of course.
+`BasicBuildingPartControl` is a subclass of `PartControl` from part_lib, and introduces two connectors that could serve as a basis for every city part expected to work with the part system: A bottom left front and bottom right front connector - based on matching bones, of course.

-A sub-class of this is `BasicFacadePartControl`, which introduces a top left front connector, of course with the expectation of a matching (tailed) bone on the skeleton.
+A subclass of this is `BasicFacadePartControl`, which introduces a top left front connector, of course with the expectation of a matching (tailed) bone on the skeleton.